 If you’re like many of the people I know that love to paint door hangers, you’ve probably thought about taking your hobby to the next level and selling your painted door hangers.
 It’s a great feeling to take a creative passion and turn it into something that also makes money!
-Well, one of the most common questions I get from fellow painters that are new to selling is, “How much should I charge for a painted door hanger?”
-So here’s my quick advice about how to price your door hangers that you want to sell.
+One of the most common questions I get from fellow painters that are new to selling is, “How much should I charge for a painted door hanger?”
+So here’s my quick advice about how to price your door hangers to sell.

 When You're Just Starting Out